Analytics firm Sensor Tower has just bought rival, Data.ai

 "The acquisition represents a significant advancement for Sensor Tower, expanding our customer base, mobile marketing and app intelligence products, and our presence across the globe.
 As Sensor Tower is the foremost data provider on the global digital economy for top brands, agencies, gaming publishers and investors, this strategic move will allow us to further strengthen our position as the leader in digital marketing and mobile app intelligence."

-At the time of writing there has been no mention of the sum of money or stock that has changed hands with Sensor Tower only revealing that Bain Capital and Riverwood Capital are providing credit-based financing.
-Separately, Paramark Ventures has also invested an undisclosed amount in Sensor Tower.
+At the time of writing there has been no mention of the sum of money or stock that has changed hands with Sensor Tower only revealing that Bain Capital and Riverwood Capital are provided credit-based financing.
+Separately, Riverwood Capital made a follow-on investment and Paramark Ventures has also invested an undisclosed amount in Sensor Tower.

 As to what happens next, the company is promising business as usual for users of both Sensor Tower and Data.ai products, but it appears inevitable that a period of transition and synergising - aka the elimination of any areas in which the two combined companies have resources doubled - will soon follow.